Gabito meets Pacifica . . .

 Pacifica has never stated orally or in writing (a) whether this deficit violates donor instructions, (b) why this deficit was allowed to arise, (c) who authorised the deficit, & its subsequent augmentation, (d) what the money was spent on, & (e) what is the plan to eliminate the deficit, & by which date.
 Successive sets of directors have been in office during this period, with no evidence of fiduciary responsibility being exercised.

 $625 235 is the balance of the account (corrected, as it had a typo), according to the latest audited financial statements, those for FY2016.
-(The FY2017 auditors offered no opinion on the material accuracy of those statements because, as discussed in note 3(b) above, “we were unable to obtain audit evidence to support the amounts and disclosures in the financial statements […] As a result, we were unable to determine whether any adjustments were necessary to make to the Foundation’s statement of financial position[,] and the elements making up the statements” (Auditor’s Report, p.
-2, my emphases).
+(The FY2017 auditors offered no opinion on the material accuracy of the statements provided to them by NETA because, as discussed in note 3(b) above, “we were unable to obtain audit evidence to support the amounts and disclosures in the financial statements […] As a result, we were unable to determine whether any adjustments were necessary to make to the Foundation’s statement of financial position[,] and the elements making up the statements” (Auditor’s Report, p.
+2, emphases added).
 So those statements are effectively worthless.)

 At year-end, the FY2016 fund account was $1 116 055, but only had assets with a fair value of $490 820 (Auditor’s Report, Note 11, p.
 14, typo corrected). [this note will be completed this week (Tu10Sep)]